-This formula will be used, e.g., to prove formula (10.32) of Theorem 10.1 on p.220 which gives the explicit solution for the price process c(t, x) of a European call.
+This formula will be used, e.g., to prove formula (10.30) of Theorem 10.1 on p.220 which gives the explicit solution for the price process c(t, x) of a European call.

 Before we get to develop the program outlined here we need some more theory to close the following gap.
 Formulas (12.15) and (12.16) hold for hedging portfolios of a contingent claim.
 But what claims are reachable?
-The martingale representation theorem, which we will discuss next, can be used to prove that all claims can be hedged if the information for the stock price S_t is contained in that of the driving Brownian motion W_t . \square
+The martingale representation theorem, which we will discuss next, can be used to prove that all claims can be hedged if the information for the stock price S_t is contained in that of the driving Brownian motion W_t . \Box

-53The formal definition of the market price of risk process willb be given in Definition 13.2 on p.249.
+$^{^{54}}$ The formal definition of the market price of risk process willb be given in Definition 13.2 on p.250.

 We have seen that being a martingale represents a very strong condition concerning what such a process can look like.
-Lévy's characterization of one dimensional Brownian Motion (Theorem 11.5 on p.235) tells us that if a martingale has continuous paths, starts at zero and has the quadratic variation of Brownian motion, then it is in fact a Brownian motion.
+Lévy's characterization of one dimensional Brownian Motion (Theorem 11.5 on p.236) tells us that if a martingale has continuous paths, starts at zero and has the quadratic variation of Brownian motion, then it is in fact a Brownian motion.
 What we will see next is that any martingale M_t with initial condition $M_0 = 0$ which is adapted to the filtration \mathfrak{F}t^W of a Brownian motion W_t is an Itô integral $M_t = \int_0^t \Gamma_u dW_u$ for some suitable adapted process Γ_t .
+The following is SCF2 Theorem 5.3.1.